 An IDE tool like Eclipse or IntelliJ Idea can be helpful with building the source code as well.
 Further guidance on how to do that can be found in the official project documentation.

-Correctly installing Tomcat is the first step toward a successful deployment.
+Hopefully after reading this blog, you have a solid grasp on how to install Apache Tomcat.
+Correct Tomcat installation is the first step toward a successful deployment.
 But it is truly just the first step, and taking advantage of all that Tomcat can do requires configuring settings appropriate for your use case, putting the right security features in place, and upgrading Tomcat when new versions become available.

 Support For Your Tomcat Deployments